 Bengal cat - photo copyright Helmi Flick

-Bengal cat behavior is particularly interesting to cat lovers and of course to people thinking of adopting a Bengal Cat.
+Bengal cat behaviour is particularly interesting to cat lovers and of course to people thinking of adopting a Bengal Cat.
 My cats are non-purebred cats, very domesticated, domestic cats.
-I am therefore very familiar with their behavior.
-I have researched the activities and behavior of the Bengal Cat.
+I am therefore very familiar with their behaviour.
+I have researched the activities and behaviour of the Bengal Cat.

 Please note that there are several posts about Bengal cat behavior on this website - use the label links to see them.
 For example this says some more on the breed.
 There are some good posts on health as well (HCM - a heart disease for example and PRA).